OOPA2018/syllabus/README.md

 ## How to succeed?
 No-one has learned programming by reading books or attendinglectures alone!

-You can only learn programming by actually coding up solutions to problems yourself.
+You can only learn programming by actually coding up solutions to problems yourself:
   * Do write the code even when the exercise seems trivial
    * Does it compile?
    * Does it run as expected?
    * Can you make it more efficient?
    * Will the code be understandable to someone else?
    * Yoursef in a months time?

-Speak with others and discuss but do not copy directly
+Speak with others and discuss but do not copy directly:
   * Don’t neglect the collaborative aspect - most of the professional development is done in teams.

 Consult [learning materials](#learning-materials) when you're stuck or need to clarify some concepts, **but** always prioritise coding-time when studying - don't fool yourself that you're learning to code by reading lecture notes or a book on C# for two hours without touching the keyboard even once.